CGC1P - Grade 9 Issues in Canadian Geography

-Grade 9 Issues in Canadian Geography (CGC1P) examines interrelationships within and between Canada’s natural and human systems and how these systems interconnect with those in other parts of the world.
-Students will explore environmental, economic, and social geographic issues relating to topics such as transportation options, energy choices, and urban development.
-Students will apply the concepts of geographical thinking and the geographic inquiry process, including spatial technologies, to investigate various geographic issues and to develop possible approaches for making Canada a more sustainable place in which to live.
+Grade 9 Canadian Geography examines interrelationships within and between Canada’s natural and human systems, looking particularly at how these systems interconnect with those in other parts of the world.
+Throughout the course, students will explore environmental, economic, and social geographic issues relating to topics such as transportation, sustainable energy choices, and urban development.
+In doing so, students will learn to use geographical concepts and spatial technologies to investigate various geographic issues with the overarching focus of making Canada a more sustainable place to live.

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the CGC1P course profile.